openprocurement/openprocurement.github.io/_posts/en/2015-07-15-roadmap-openprocurement.markdown

 * Smoother transition from the older API version to the newer one.
 * eMalls do not need to synchronize the transition time, each eMall can upgrade separately.
 * CDB can be accessed via both older and newer versions.

-## e-Contracting module
-* Maintaining and retrieving up-to-date information regarding contracts.
-* e-Invoicing.
-* Registering and tracking of contract and its changes.
-* Tracking of the contract implementation stages.
-* Contract closure.

-## e-Planning
-* Collecting and displaying data about public procurement plans of all Economic Operators.

-## Document Management
-* Registering, filing, archiving and logging activity on the decrypted human readable version of the tender bundle.
-* Long-term preservations of documents in digitised format, ensuring that they can be easily retrieved without conversions.

 ## Business Intelligence module
 * Extract all necessary data to perform procurement statistical analysis from CDB.